 - ^A US Army report says that the propellant charge weighed 70 lbs.
 (31.8 kg) but the type is not given.

 |30 degree||19,700 yards (18,000 m)|

 Twin Turrets: Kasuga (1), all other Armored Cruisers (2)

 Chikuma: N/A, but possibly the same as coastal artillery

 Coastal Artillery: -5 / +24 or 0 / +30 degrees

 |Train||About +150 / -150 degrees|

-The coastal mountings were much simplified compared to the larger gun turrets used as coastal artillery and much of the ammunition supply and loading was manually operated.
+The purpose-built coastal mountings were much simplified compared to the larger gun turrets used as coastal artillery and much of their ammunition supply and loading was manually operated.

 Special help from Dave Perkins

-- Added picture of Asuma, removed photograph of Adzuma, added gun details
+29 June 2012 - Added photograph of Asama, removed photograph of Adzuma, added gun details